uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 +++
-title = "Problems with Linux as a desktop - Is it normie friendly already?" description = "we are not there yet and maybe for a long time" date = 2023-04-27 updated = 2023-04-29
+title = "Is Linux (as a desktop) normie friendly already?" description = "we are not there yet and maybe for a long time" date = 2023-04-27 updated = 2023-04-29